 The SOLVAir® bicarbonate solutions provide efficient cleaning for acid gases.
 Experience has shown bicarbonate to be demonstrably more effective than other sorbents, enabling manufacturers to easily comply with local regulations for acid pollutants.

-In production of tiles, expanded clay and bricks, where large numbers of small units need simple and effective air emission control systems, the SOLVAir® bicarbonate process enables users to respect local regulations and to cut treatment costs.
+In the production of tiles, expanded clay and bricks, where large numbers of small units need simple and effective air emission control systems, the SOLVAir® bicarbonate process enables users to respect regulations while reducing their flue gas treatment costs.